 Comment

-As discussed in the Comment to 6.1.3, the Third Circuit as well as other courts have held that the standards for a hostile work environment claim are identical under Title VII and Section 1981.
+As discussed in the Comment to 6.1.3, the Court of Appeals as well as other courts have held that the standards for a hostile work environment claim are identical under Title VII and Section 1981.
 However, as also discussed in that Comment, Section 1981 prohibits individuals, including employees, from engaging in acts of racial discrimination.
 Therefore this instruction modifies the instruction used for Title VII hostile work environment claims, to specify that individual employees can be liable for acts of racial discrimination in creating a hostile work environment.
 See Instruction 5.1.5.

 If the court wishes to provide a more detailed instruction on what constitutes a hostile work environment, such an instruction is provided in 6.2.2.